Sean McConnell’s Magic – An Origination Story

 And I heard Walt say “DAMMIT” “Oh, MAN!” ….
 “That may be the greatest line EVER, mannn I should’ve WRITTEN that.”
 And yes, Walt and Jeff will soon meet face-to-face and have planned to collaborate.

 Anyway, one of the most influential songwriters of our lives will always be Sean McConnell.
-Who has taught us so much about the art, but not a damned thing about the magic it takes to create it.
+Who has taught us so much about the art, but (through no fault of his own) not a damned thing about the magic it takes to create it.

 Magicians never reveal their secrets.
-But with songwriting, I think it’s a little different still.
+But with songwriting, I think it’s different still.

-It’s not that if they revealed their secrets, they’d have to put us down.
-It’s that we civilians simply cannot understand.
+It’s not that if they revealed their secrets, they’d somehow have to put us down.
+It’s more that most of us are “civilians,” we simply are not capable of that kind of magic.

-Unlike the old “everyone thinks they have a novel in them” trope, a song is too simple, too complex and too tied to language, rhythm, melody, arrangement and emotion, all at the same time.
-It’s magic.
+Unlike the old trope that everyone thinks they have a novel in them, a song is somehow too simple and too complex simultaneously—bound up in language, rhythm, melody, arrangement, and emotion, all at once.
+And when it comes together…,